-- 4.59 The Workgroup also discussed how the bandwidth will be affected if it is fixed with a 12 months5 notice instead of a two months notice coinciding with annual tariff changes.
-It was noted that accounting for 12 months notice would require data with a two year forecast period instead of one year forecast period as described in Table 2 and Table 3 in this section above.
-National Grid explained that sourcing credible data for this 12 months notice option which would allow the calculation of a reasonable bandwidth will be challenging. - 4.60 The Workgroup discussed that a possible way to obtain the error margin associated with the bandwidth was to base it on the one year forecast data for energy consumption and TO Allowed Revenues and square the error i.e. 7% should be squared to account for a two year forecast (and 12 months notice period).
+- 4.61 The Workgroup discussed that a possible way to obtain the error margin associated with the bandwidth was to base it on the one year forecast data for energy consumption and TO Allowed Revenues and square the error i.e. 7% should be squared to account for a two year forecast (and 12 months notice period).
 This approach results in a bandwidth of 14%.
 The National Grid representative performed a similar calculation as used for the one year margin on the best available two year forecast data.
-This provided approximately the same result of 14%. - 4.61 The application of a 14% bandwidth results in applying a limit of €2.15/MWh (instead of the current €2.5/MWh limit).
+This provided approximately the same result of 14%. - 4.62 The application of a 14% bandwidth results in applying a limit of €2.15/MWh (instead of the current €2.5/MWh limit).
 For 2015/16 based on the Original (all TNUoS assets), this would result in 22% of the total TNUoS revenue being recovered from generation charges and 78% of the TNUoS revenue being recovered from demand charges.
 Assuming a generation background of 75GW and a peak demand of 55GW, this would have the effect of decreasing the generation residual by £1.76/kW and increasing the demand residual by £2.40/kW.